 GIZ’s work not only undergoes regular internal monitoring and evaluation.
 It is also carefully scrutinised by international organisations, notably the Development Assistance Committee (DAC) established by the Organisation for Economic Co-operation and Development (OECD).
 The DAC’s latest evaluation report includes a very positive appraisal of GIZ’s activities and, among other things, applauds Germany’s commitment to tackling climate change.
 GIZ makes an active contribution here with its projects to reduce traffic-related air pollution and carbon dioxide emissions in small and medium-sized cities, for example.
 The OECD-DAC has established quality standards for development cooperation and produces criteria and guidelines for project and programme evaluations.
 They are routinely used by GIZ in its own evaluations.

-Forest conservation is another area where GIZ is achieving good results.
+Good results are also achieved in the area of forest conservation.
 Forests provide essential resources and livelihoods for around 1.6 billion people worldwide.
 They also help to mitigate climate-damaging greenhouse gas emissions and host more than two-thirds of the world’s biodiversity.
 GIZ is assisting its partners to improve their policy frameworks for sustainable forest management.
 Between 2010 and 2015, more than 300 million hectares of forest worldwide were protected, and 200 million hectares were placed under nature conservation regimes.
 These measures reduce poverty, promote food and livelihood security and make a major contribution to climate protection and the conservation of biodiversity.

 Last update: March 2017